adobe/aepsdk-campaignclassic-ios/README.md

 `File > Swift Packages > Add Package Dependency...`

 Enter the URL for the AEPCampaignClassic package repository: `https://github.com/adobe/aepsdk-campaignclassic-ios.git`.
+Click Next

-When prompted, make sure you change the version to `3.0.0`.
+Specify the Version rule for the package options.
+Click Next and Finish.

 Alternatively, if your project has a `Package.swift` file, you can add AEPCampaignClassic directly to your dependencies: